Roberto-PM/notas-hacking-is-2023-rpm/retos bandit/level 19-20.md

 To gain access to the next level, you should use the setuid binary in the homedirectory.
 Execute it without arguments to find out how to use it.
 The password for this level can be found in the usual place (/etc/bandit_pass), after you have used the setuid binary.

 ## Datos acceso
-ssh bandit# @bandit.labs.overthewire.org -p 2220
+ssh bandit19 @bandit.labs.overthewire.org -p 2220
 awhqfNnAbc1naukrpqDYcF95h7HoMTrC

 ## Solucion